SimplexCC/sell-docs/source/includes/reference/_check-crypto-get-status.md

-# expect-crypto-get-status #
+# check-crypto-get-status #

-A query from Simplex to you regarding the status of a transaction check process previously created by you in response to a `expect-crypto` API.
+A query from Simplex to you regarding the status of a transaction check process previously created by you in response to a `check-crypto` API.

 ## Synopsis ##

-Message name: **`expect-crypto-get-status`**
+Message name: **`check-crypto-get-status`**
 Direction: **Simplex &rarr; You**

 ## Parameters ##